Stochastic Control and Differential Games with Path-Dependent Influence of Controls on Dynamics and Running Cost: Main results

 as desired. \end{proof}

+\begin{remark} We will see an interesting application of the Verification Theorem above in Section \ref{sec:example_control}, where we study the case of control with delay. \end{remark}

-\begin{remark} We would like to stress the difference between the case of path\hyph dependent controls and state variables we are dealing with here and the case of only path\hyph dependent state variables.
+\begin{remark} We would like to stress the difference between the case where the stochastic control problem exhibits a path\hyph dependent effect of control and state variables, which we are dealing with in this paper, and the case where there is only path\hyph dependent effect of state variables.
 In this case, it is not necessary to consider as variable of $V$ the path of the control, $Z_t$.
 It is enough to define